How to create a simple Python Environment with Jupyter Notebook

 cd simple-environment

-You now have all the configuration files you need to get started.
+You now have all the necessary tools and project files to get started.

 The Main Path: Your Local Virtual Environment Workflow 🐍